zhang-mickey/Skating-recognition-ML4QS/README.md

 ## PAC 概率近似正确
 Basically we call a hypothesis se PAC learnable, if given enough training exapmles we can approximate the out- of -sample error arbitrarily well by the in-sample error

+## VC dimension
+For a perceptron, which creates a hyperplane using a linear combination of feature values, the VC dimension is directly related to the number of features, d, used to describe the input space.
+Specifically, the VC dimension of a perceptron is d + 1.
+In d-dimensional space, a perceptron can shatter d + 1 points.
+This is because a set of d + 1 points can be positioned in such a way that every possible binary labeling of these points can be separated by some hyperplane.

 ## SVM
 find a hyperplane that maximizes the distance between two classes
 ## Naive Bayes